Vietnam.vn - Nền tảng quảng bá Việt Nam

 Rossmann was particularly concerned about the deceptive nature of these changes.
 Instead of outright rejecting third-party inks, Brother printers created errors that misled users into believing that non-OEM inks were defective.
 This manipulation made it difficult for users to determine the root cause of printing problems.

 Updates such as W1.56 reportedly failed to register colors automatically, resulting in misaligned prints.
-Brother support representatives have admitted that installing OEM ink will immediately resolve these issues, further cementing suspicions of intentional feature limitations.
+Brother support representatives have admitted that installing OEM ink will immediately resolve these issues, further cementing suspicions of intentional functionality limitations.

 Furthermore, Brother has removed older firmware versions from its servers, making it nearly impossible to roll back to previous versions.
 As a result, customers who previously saved money by purchasing third-party ink are now forced to spend money on expensive OEM cartridges.